eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 - Use ESLint in Your Project: A refactor of the current [User Guide](https://eslint.org/docs/latest/user-guide/)
 - Extend ESLint: A refactor of the current [Developer Guide](https://eslint.org/docs/latest/developer-guide/), with some content moved to the section Maintain ESLint and Community Contributions
-- Maintain ESLint: Expansion of current [Maintainer Guide](https://eslint.org/docs/latest/maintainer-guide/), with some content taken from the current ‘Developer Guide’.
+- Maintain ESLint: Expansion of current [Maintainer Guide](https://eslint.org/docs/latest/maintainer-guide/), with some content taken from the current Developer Guide.
-- Community Contributions: Expansion of the current [Contributing section](https://eslint.org/docs/latest/developer-guide/contributing/) of the Developer Guide.
+- Contribute to ESLint: Expansion of the current [Contributing section](https://eslint.org/docs/latest/developer-guide/contributing/) of the Developer Guide.

 ## Motivation